hardbyte/rust-telemetry-example/README.md

 - **Distributed Tracing**: End-to-end tracing across multiple services and protocols:
     - **HTTP**: The `axum` web framework is instrumented to create and propagate trace context.
-    - **Database**: `sqlx` database calls are traced to monitor query performance via the dedicated DAL crate.
+    - **Database**: All SQLx database operations are automatically traced with OpenTelemetry semantic conventions (`db.system`, `db.name`, `db.statement`) using the `sqlx-tracing` crate, which wraps connection pools to create spans for every query execution.
     - **Generated Client**: An OpenAPI-generated progenitor client is instrumented to propagate context automatically.
     - **Message Queue (Kafka)**: Trace context is injected into Kafka message headers and used to create linked spans in the consumer, correctly modeling the asynchronous workflow.